 Dr. Nudelman’s lifetime of collecting began with a shell baby rattle he used as a toddler.

 “I started collecting at a very early age,” he recalled.
 “I collected actively on the Oregon and Washington coasts mostly because of the shape and diversity of shells, but didn’t really get serious about collecting data with the shells until I attended the UW and majored in zoology.”

 As an undergraduate at the UW, he worked closely with his favorite professor, Dr. Dixy Lee Ray, and developed a passion for the identification, taxonomy, and systematics of shells and other plants and animals.

 What started out as a hobby grew to a serious interest – one he shared with his wife, Sandra.

 “Wherever we traveled,” Sandra explained, “Whether it’d be for business or pleasure, we’d go looking for shells.”

-After retiring as the CEO of Group Health in 2000, Dr. Nudelman turned his attention to organizing the shells, describing them and inputting their data into a sophisticated database he created.
-So far, approximately 7,000 specimens are in the database with another 15,000-20,000 species, subspecies and forms that have detailed data yet to be inputted.
+After retiring as the CEO of Group Health in 2000, Dr. Nudelman turned his attention to organizing the shells, identifying them, and entering their data into a database.
+So far, approximately 7,000 specimens are in the database with another 15,000-20,000 specimen lots that have detailed data yet to be databased.